pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

 ## <a id="prereqs"></a>Prerequisites

+The following are required before proceeding with the configuration:

-- An EKS cluster
+- An EKS cluster.
-- The Contour package installed on the cluster, either as part of Tanzu Application Platform or from the [standalone component installation](install.hbs.md)
+- The Contour package installed on the cluster, either as part of Tanzu Application Platform or from the [standalone component installation](install.hbs.md).
-- Access to Route53 and AWS Certificate Manager
+- Access to Route53 and AWS Certificate Manager.
 - A domain registered in Route53.
 This topic refers to this domain as `DOMAIN`.

 ## <a id="procedure"></a>Procedure